liliwustl/Healthcare_provider_clustering/README.md

-This repository contains R code for implementing health care provider clustering using fusion penalty in quasilikelihood.
+This repository contains R code for implementing health care provider clustering using fusion penalty in quasi-likelihood.

 ### Repository Contents